 Once you are logged in to cPanel you'll need to access phpMyAdmin from the Databases section by clicking the phpMyAdmin icon.

-Click Edit next to the account whose password you'd like to reset.
+- Click "Edit" beside the account whose password you would like to reset.

 You should see a green success message.
 You can now use the password you entered to login for this user.